AksharPrajapati/Namaste-React/README.md

 ## If you don’t pass a value to the provider does it take the default value?

 - Yes, if you don't pass a value to the Context Provider, it will use the default value defined in the createContext function.

+# -------------- Episode 12 --------------

+## useContext vs Redux

+- useContext provides a way to pass data through the component tree without prop drilling, while Redux is a state management library for managing global state in a predictable manner.

+## Advantage of using Redux Toolkit over Redux.

+- Redux Toolkit simplifies Redux development with pre-configured tools, reducing boilerplate code and improving developer productivity.

+## Explain Dispatcher.

+- In Redux, the dispatcher is responsible for sending actions to the store, which then updates the state based on the action's type and payload.

+## Explain Reducer.

+- In Redux, a reducer is a pure function that takes the current state and an action as arguments and returns a new state based on the action type.

+## Explain slice.

+- In Redux Toolkit, a slice is a collection of Redux reducer logic and actions for a specific feature of your application, defined using the createSlice function.

+## Explain selector.

+- In Redux, a selector is a function that extracts and returns a specific piece of state from the Redux store.

+## Explain createSlice and the configuration it takes.

+- In Redux Toolkit, createSlice is a function that generates a slice of the Redux state, along with the actions and reducers.
+It takes a configuration object with the following properties:

+name: A string that names the slice.
+initialState: The initial state for the slice.
+reducers: An object containing reducer functions for handling actions. extraReducers (optional): An object or callback function for handling actions defined outside of the slice.